kongrui/uc-machine-learning/capstone/capstone_report.md

 Customer can come to homedepot.com to find and buy the latest products and to get timely solutions to their home improvement needs.
-It is critical for HomeDepot not only to provide accurate product infomation but also relevant results which best match customers’need.
+It is critical for HomeDepot not only to provide accurate product information but also relevant results which best match customers’need.

 The relevance between search/product pair can be evaluated by human raters.
 However, human rating is a slow and subjective process.
 There are almost infinite search/product pairs so it is impossible